 The most successful AppSec programs not only use a mix of static, dynamic and manual testing, but also assess every application, not only those developed internally, but also those purchased from third parties, and assembled with open source components.
 In addition, they assess every application throughout its lifecycle – from development to QA and production.

-One particular technology our best-performing customers’ programs feature (and that is a key part of the “roles” discussion above) is a solution that allows developers to test early and frequently, but in private, without affecting security policies, such as Veracode Greenlight and Veracode Developer Sandbox.
+One particular technology our best-performing customers’ programs feature (and that is a key part of the “roles” discussion above) is a solution that allows developers to test early and frequently, but in private, without affecting security policies, such as Veracode Static Analysis IDE Scan and Veracode Developer Sandbox.
 Our most recent SoSS report looked at the fix rate of organizations that don’t use Developer Sandbox versus those that do.
 Overall, developers who test unofficially using Developer Sandbox scanning improve policy-based vulnerability fix rates by about 2x.

 What the measurement looks like

 We find time and again that AppSec success hinges on metrics – both to prove the value of the program and get buy-in from others, and to hone in on areas where the program needs to be tweaked and improved.
 For instance, your program will benefit greatly from the answers to questions like, is your fix rate improving over time?
 What’s your rate compared to your peers?
 Has your flaw density improved, and how do you rank against others with this metric?
 What types of vulnerabilities are you seeing, and is that in line with others in your industry?

 Advanced application security programs measure results through a set of metrics and key performance indicators (KPIs), such as compliance, flaw prevalence, fix rates, industry standards and business- and goal-specific performance.